mrocha316/MA206/README.md

   **Resignation** Date: Date of Resignation **Reason**: Official reason of resignation

+**slurm.csv** - Taste test conducted on planet Decapod 10 with 50 Decapodians responding.
+Variable **Drink** is which of 3 drinks were selected as the best by each respondent.

 **Toast.csv** - Pseudo-recreation of Mythbusters Toast dataset (Tintle textbook problem 1.CE.4), variable is if bread landed butter side up or down.

 **UFO.csv** - Sample of 5,000 reported UFO sightings collected from the National UFO Reporting Center (NUFORC).
 Variables include date, location, and description of UFO sighting.
 Variables of interest are **IsUS** and **IsDisc**, depicting if the UFO was sighting within the US (Y/N) and if the UFO shape could be classified as a Disc (Y/N).
 Original (complete) dataset available at https://www.kaggle.com/datasets/NUFORC/ufo-sightings.